maryokafor28/Todolist/README.md

 CORE FUNCTIONALITY

 Integrated React Hooks (useState, useEffect) to manage task state and reminders.

 Added Theme Toggle (Dark/Light Mode) with useContext for global theme control.

 Improved UI/UX with Tailwind CSS for a clean and flexible layout.

 TECH STACK
 React – Frontend JavaScript library

-React Hooks – For state and side-effect management useContext API – For global theme state (Dark/Light mode) Tailwind CSS – Utility-first CSS framework for styling Integrates Firebase for authentication and cross-device task storage.
+React Hooks – For state and side-effect management

+useContext API – For global theme state (Dark/Light mode)

+Tailwind CSS – Utility-first CSS framework for styling

+Integrates Firebase for authentication and cross-device task storage.

 Vite – Fast development build tool

 LocalStorage – To persist tasks between sessions

 AUTENTICATION AND DATA STORAGE
 Implements Firebase Authentication API to securely handle user login and ensure that users remain signed in across any device.

-Uses Firebase Realtime Database / Firestore to store and sync todo lists, allowing users to access
+Uses Firebase Realtime Database / Firestore to store and sync todo lists, allowing users to access their tasks seamlessly from multiple devices.